leoneckert/abc-f20/hyperlink-gallery/README.md

 ##### An example

-Here is my room, it's very boring.
+Here is [my room](https://leoneckert.github.io/abc-f20/hyperlink-gallery/leon-room/)*, it's very boring.
 Visitors will turn around on the doorstep and head for your room instead :) Make them feel welcome, and enjoy their stay.

+*note that the "3D" effect in my room is achieved by just a single image in the background.
+It's not real.
+Feel free to experiment with similar tricks and illusions :)